CSCfi/csc-user-guide/docs/support/tutorials/gis/eo_guide.md

 * Same sensor for different parts of the world, easy to compare different areas
 * Time series to see changes during different seasons and years
 * Cost-efficient

 !!! default "Raster data format"

     Most EO data is available in <a href="https://towardsdatascience.com/the-ultimate-beginners-guide-to-geospatial-raster-data-feb7673f6db0" aria-label="Towards data science guide to raster data">raster format</a>.
 The most common file formats are <a href="https://en.wikipedia.org/wiki/GeoTIFF" aria-label="GeoTiff data format description">GeoTiff</a> and <a href="http://giswiki.org/wiki/GeoJPEG2000" aria-label="GeoJPEG2000 data format description">GeoJPEG2000</a>.
 ## Why should I use CSC computing resources for EO?

-For working with EO data, there are in general three main options:
+For working with EO data in general, there are three main options:

 1) **EO specific services**, which provide both data and advanced ready-to-use processing environments.
 Usually these give better user experience and efficiency, but the services might be limited in computing power, available tools and options for adding own data.
 Often these have fees for using.